biosql/biosql.github.io/wiki/PhyloDBSchema.md

 EDGE
 ----

-Edge stores information on the edge\_id integer NOT NULL DEFAULT nextval('edge\_pk\_seq'::regclass),

-` child_node_id integer NOT NULL, -- The endpoint node of the two nodes connected by a directed edge.
-In a phylogenetic tree, this is the descendant.`
-` parent_node_id integer NOT NULL, -- The startpoint node of the two nodes connected by a directed edge.
-In a phylogenetic tree, this is the ancestor.`
+Edge stores information on the edges between nodes each is uniquely identified by the "edge\_id".
+The "child\_node\_id" is the endpoint node of the two nodes connected by a directed edge.
+In a phylogenetic tree, this is the descendant, while the "parent\_node\_id" is the startpoint node of the two nodes connected by a directed edge.
+In a phylogenetic tree, this is the ancestor.

 EDGE\_QUALIFIER\_VALUE
 ----------------------